 Configure the connection by specifying the parameters

-Select existing connection:
+Select an existing Google Sheet connection:

 Note that you must use either the spreadsheet_id OR spreadsheet_title.
 You cannot use both.